-The Academy also uses Correlates of Effective Schools to evaluate success.
-The seven correlates overlap with the philosophies of the Academy and influence the practical running of the school.
-The correlates that are evaluated, and the data that is collected through collaborative planning, teacher evaluation and mentoring, and through surveys are:
+Finally, the Academy uses Correlates of Effective Schools to evaluate its success.
+The seven correlates influence the practical running of the Academy.
+The correlates evaluated and the data collected through collaborative staff planning, teacher evaluation and advising, and through surveys are:

-Clear and focused mission

-How often is the mission referenced when making decisions about initiatives, policy, curriculum and instruction?

-High expectations

-Perception Surveys: Do teachers believe they have the skills and knowledge necessary to ensure that nearly all students in the classes master the curriculum?
+- Clear and Focused Mission: How often is the mission referenced when making decisions about initiatives, policy, curriculum and instruction? - High Expectations: Perception Surveys: Do teachers believe they have the skills and knowledge necessary to ensure that nearly all students in their classes master the curriculum?
 Self-Reporting: Were there students whose progress fell below expectations?
 What was the response?
-Were there students whose expectations exceeded expectations-how were the student and the student's family informed?
-Based on your knowledge thus far, are there students who are not likely to master the curriculum?
+Were there students who exceeded expectations-how were the

-Instructional leadership
+&lt;sup>7 Lezotte, L., McKee-Snyder, K. (2011) What Effective Schools Do: Re-envisioning the Correlates.
+Solution Tree Press, Bloomington, IN.

-Perception Surveys: Do teachers feel that efforts to maintain the disciplinary climate of the Academy are reinforced by the principal?
+- student and family informed?
+Based on your knowledge thus far, are there students who are not likely to master the curriculum? - Instructional Leadership: Perception Surveys: Do teachers feel that efforts to maintain the disciplinary climate of the school are reinforced by the principal?
 Do teachers see the principal or curriculum leader as a resource for solving instructional problems?
 Self-Reporting: How many classroom observations longer than 10-minutes were conducted weekly/monthly?
 How much time did leadership spend examining student data?
-How many students were met with because of classroom disruptions?

-Frequent monitoring of student success

-Self-Reporting: Teachers use assessment data to give feedback and inform instruction.
-Analysis and discussion of assessment content and form are part of regular curricular reviews in collaborative planning.

-Opportunity to learn/time on task

-Perception Surveys: Is allocated time flexible enough to meet the needs of teachers and students?
+How many students were met with because of discipline problems? - Frequent Monitoring of Student Success: Self-Reporting: Teachers use assessment data to give feedback and inform instruction.
+Analysis and discussion of assessment content and form are part of regular curricular reviews in collaborative planning. - Opportunity to Learn/Time on Task: Perception Surveys: Is allocated time flexible enough to meet the needs of teachers and students?
 Is enhanced instruction regularly provided for low-achieving students?
 Self-Reporting: What percent of students were performing at or above grade-level at the beginning of the year?
-How do teachers account for lack of background knowledge that may prevent access to learning?
+How do teachers account for lack of background knowledge that may prevent access to learning? - Safe and Orderly Environment: Perception Surveys: Do teachers at the Academy genuinely care about students?

-Safe and orderly environment

-Perception Surveys: Do teachers at the Academy genuinely care about students?
 Are students treated fairly and consistently?
 Is the Academy clean and a source of pride to all?
-Is discipline a problem at the Academy?

-Home-school relationships

-Perception Surveys: Do parents feel they have numerous opportunities to interact with the Academy?
+Is discipline a problem at the Academy? - Home School Relationships: Perception Surveys: Do parents feel they have numerous opportunities to interact with the Academy?
 Are parents adequately notified about events, conferences and other opportunities in the Academy?
-Do parents have opportunities to work with the Academy to select and evaluate school activities?
+Do parents have opportunities to work with the Academy to select and evaluate Academy activities?
 Self-Reporting: How many parent complaints have occurred weekly/monthly?
 How many parent contacts were made by teachers or by administration?